Brand & Generic Names; Drug Classes

 Zoloft is better for conditions in the anxiety spectrum than those in the depression spectrum.
 Which is funny given how agitated and nervous it makes a lot of people feel.
 Zoloft does work well for depression defined by sleeping too much, eating too much, and withdrawing from the world.

-§5.
-How to Take Zoloft (sertraline hydrochloride)
+How to Take Zoloft

 In the PI sheet Pfizer recommends:

-Everybody starts at 12.5–25mg and waits at least two weeks, if you can, before increasing by 12.5–25mg a day.
-And increase the dosage only if you need to.
+- Everybody starts at 12.5–25mg and waits at least two weeks, if you can, before increasing by 12.5–25mg a day.

 The usual way with SSRIs.
 Reduce your dosage by 12.5–25mg each week.
 If the discontinuation syndrome is too harsh you have two options, getting a prescription for the oral solution and reducing your dosage by whatever you can tolerate, or getting a prescription for 10mg fluoxetine capsules and take 20mg a day (if you’re at 25mg of Zoloft) for two weeks and 10mg a day for another two weeks.